wenchaojiang/ev3-Nodejs-bluetooth-Api/README.md

 ==============

 Control your Lego Ev3 robot without hacking into intelligent brick (over bluetooth).
+A nodejs alternative to monobrick http://www.monobrick.dk/

 !!!!!!tested on firmware V1.01H!!!!!!!!!

 motivation
 ==============
 1. You may not like graph programming interface provided by official labview software (you know it is for children :p).
-2. You may not want to heck into intelligent brick (if you do, check out alternatives: a,b,c).
+2. You may not want to heck into intelligent brick (if you do, check out alternatives: http://www.lejos.org/).
 3. You are a nodejs fan.

 If 1 2 3 are true for you, this module is the one for you.